Sandwiched R\'enyi Convergence for Quantum Evolutions: Notation and Preliminaries

 In \cite{muller2013quantum,strongconvrenyi} the following definition of sandwiched quantum R\'{e}nyi divergences was proposed: \begin{defn}[Sandwiched $p$-R\'{e}nyi divergence] Let $\rho,\sigma\in\D_d$.
 For $p\in( 0,1)\cup(1,\infty)$, the \textbf{sandwiched $p$-R\'{e}nyi divergence} is defined as:

-where $\text{supp}\lb\rho\rb\subseteq\text{supp}\lb\sigma\rb$ means that the kernel of $\sigma$ is contained in the kernel of $\rho$. \end{defn} Note that we are using a different normalization than in \cite{muller2013quantum,strongconvrenyi}, which is more convenient for our purposes.
+where $\text{ker}\lb\sigma\rb$ is the kernel of $\sigma$. \end{defn} Note that we are using a different normalization than in \cite{muller2013quantum,strongconvrenyi}, which is more convenient for our purposes.
 The logarithm in our definition is in base $e$, while theirs is in base $2$.
+When we write $\log$ in later sections we will mean the logarithm in base $2$.

 Taking the limit $p\to1$ gives the usual quantum Kullback-Leibler divergence~\cite{umegaki1962}

 Similarly by taking the limit $p\ra\infty$ we obtain the max-relative entropy~\cite[Theorem 5]{muller2013quantum}